Maria Antónia Palla

-Maria Antónia Palla (born 10 January 1933) is a journalist, writer and feminist who was one of the first female journalists in Portugal.
+Maria Antónia Palla (born 10 January 1933) is a Portuguese journalist, writer and feminist who was one of the first female journalists in Portugal.
 She played an important role in the legalization of abortion in the country, by promoting the practice in interviews and television programmes.
 In 2004 Palla was awarded the title of Commander of the Order of Liberty.
-She is the mother of António Costa, the current Prime Minister of Portugal.
+She is the mother of António Costa, the former Prime Minister of Portugal.

 Early life

 Maria Antónia Palla was born Maria Antónia de Assis dos Santos in Seixal, Portugal in January 1933 at the home of her paternal grandparents.
 At the age of four she moved to Sintra.
 She was brought up in an atheist, communist, and republican family.
 Her paternal grandfather and grandmother were Republicans and Freemasons.
 Her father, Ítalo Ferrer dos Santos, was the first in his family not to be baptised as a Catholic.
 Her mother was Angelina Painço de Assis.
 In contrast to her father's parents, her mother's parents were very conservative atheists.
 She claimed that from the time she had learnt to read her toys were books.
 Palla attended the Lycée français Charles Lepierre in Lisbon and graduated in Historical-Philosophical Sciences from the Faculty of Letters of the University of Lisbon.
 At university she briefly became a member of the Movement of Democratic Unity (MUD), which was a quasi-legal body opposed to the Estado Novo dictatorship.

 After graduating in 1953, she married one of her lovers - the Goan-origin Communist writer Orlando da Costa - and became a housewife.
 He had been imprisoned six months earlier in Caxias prison near Lisbon.
 She was not allowed to have conjugal visits with him in prison because she was not his wife, and so she convinced him when he was released that they should get married in case he was arrested again.
 She gave birth to their only daughter, Isabel dos Santos da Costa, in 1957.
 Palla supported the 1958 presidential campaign of the pro-American independent candidate Humberto Delgado, in spite of his condemnation by the Portuguese Communist Party, because she was strongly anti-Salazar.
 In 1960, Isabel died in a road accident.

 Palla gave birth to her only son António Costa on 17 July 1961.
 She then divorced his father Orlando da Costa in 1962 to marry her extra-marital lover, the Portuguese architect Victor Palla, as his third wife.
-This marriage also ended in divorce, but she kept Palla's surname.
+This marriage also ended in divorce when she was 32 years old, but she kept Palla's surname.
 After her second divorce, she lived alone with her son.
-She worked as a secretary and was also the mistress for several men.
+She also worked as a secretary and was the mistress of several men.